 Healthy Dog Coat

 Coconut oil can keep your dog’s coat looking like new!

 Packed with high levels of Vitamin C, coconut oil helps moisturize dry skin and keeps your dog’s fur glossy and healthy.
 Adding it as a dietary supplement or directly into their shampoo will help boost the overall look of their coat and reduce irritation caused by skin conditions.
 Lauric acid’s unique chemical properties allow for easier penetration of the hair strands.
-Providing better absorption of nutrients through the skin to help improve the appearance and health of your dog’s coat.
+Providing better absorption of nutrients through the skin to help improve dog skin and coat.